Clearlake Pedestrian Accident Lawyer

 - Punitive damages if the accident was intentional or especially egregious.
 The awards for punitive damages are in addition to your compensation and are often much higher.

 A pedestrian accident can cause life-altering consequences for you and your family.
-If you or your loved one has suffered a serious injury in a pedestrian accident in or near the Clearlake area, please call our experienced injury lawyers at (707) 564-1900 or (800) 404-5400 for free, friendly advice.
+If you have suffered a severe injury in a pedestrian accident in or near the Clearlake area, please call our experienced Clearlake pedestrian accident lawyers at (707) 564-1900 or (800) 404-5400 for free, friendly advice.
+See our past verdicts and settlements.